(CNN)Here's a look at the life of former Japanese Prime Minister Shinzo Abe.

 He was Japan's first prime minister born after WWII.

-1964-1972 - His great uncle, Eisuke Sato, is prime minister.
+Abe's great uncle, Eisuke Sato, was prime minister from 1964 to 1972.
 Sato is also a Nobel Peace Prize recipient.

 1977-1979 - Travels to the United States to study politics at the University of Southern California.